kubevirt/kubevirt-tutorial/labs/lab3/lab3.md

 Client Version: version.Info{GitVersion:"v0.17.0", GitCommit:"c0f960702dce718419a767f3913669f539229ff0", GitTreeState:"clean", BuildDate:"2019-05-05T08:09:14Z", GoVersion:"go1.11.5", Compiler:"gc", Platform:"linux/amd64"}
 Server Version: version.Info{GitVersion:"v0.17.0", GitCommit:"a067696ed6c25b0eab9dfcd01bbdc045f500f8ca", GitTreeState:"clean", BuildDate:"2019-05-06T14:58:11Z", GoVersion:"go1.11.5", Compiler:"gc", Platform:"linux/amd64"}
 ```
+### Exercise

+Check that a few new Custom Resource Definitions (CRDs) are now available in the cluster.

+What are these?
+What is their purpose?
+How do they look like?

+Do you see any instance of any of these Custom Resources?

 ## Install the CDI operator